TFimpel/AppStudio-Indoor-Points-Editor/README.md

 + Editor tracking fields are only recognized as such if they are named "created_user", "created_date", "last_edited_user", "last_edited_date".
 (The default when you enable editor tracking on hosted feature layers.)
 + The feature service of the points layer and basemap tile package has to be in web mercator coordinate system for geometry edits to work
 + Signing in (and thus offline editing) only possible when connected to internet
-+ Performance of the search functionality can be very poor if the room or point feature services contain several thousands of records
++ Performance of the search functionality and app in general can be very poor if the room or point feature services contain several thousands of records